TritonDataCenter/rfd/rfd/0055/README.md

 This function returns the `vfs` mounted on a vnode (if any).
 The function currently uses `vp->v_vfsmountedhere` to get the `vfs` of the filesystem mounted on the vnode.
 It returns NULL if the vnode is not a mountpoint.

 Under the new design, there can be one or more filesystems mounted on the same vnode.
-The namespace view will control which vfs to use.
-In order to keep lookup as fast as possible for the common case, when there is only one filesystem mounted on a vnode, we will continue to reference it directly in the `v_vfsmountedhere` pointer.
-If there are multiple mounts on the vnode, or a namespace has locally unmounted the filesystem, this pointer will be set to 0xffffffff.
-This distinguishes it from NULL, and indicates that we must use the proccess's namespace mount list to determine which vfs to use.
-We must take a read lock on the `mntns_lock` while traversing the `mntns_mntlist`.
-We will match on the `vfs_vnodecovered` member to determine if our vfs is mounted on the given vnode.
-The `vfs_vnodecovered` must always be set to the base vnode, no matter how many per-process mounts are there.

-For example, if we have two different processes in two different namespaces, each of which has its own mount on `/tmp`, the underlying vnode (`T`) for `/tmp` will have its `v_vfsmountedhere` set to 0xffffffff.
-A lookup into `/tmp` will search the process's namespace mount list, looking for a vfs that matches `vfs_vnodecovered` to `T`.
-Once found, that vfs will be returned.

-As another example, if we have two different processes in two different namespaces, and one of them has unmounted `/tmp` locally, the underlying vnode (`T`) for `/tmp` will have its `v_vfsmountedhere` set to 0xffffffff.
-A lookup into `/tmp` will search the process's mount list looking for a vfs that matches `vfs_vnodecovered` to `T`.
-For the namespace which still has `/tmp` mounted, the vnode match on `T` will succeed and the correct vfs will be returned.
-For the namespace which unmounted `/tmp`, there will be no matching entry in its mount list, so there is no vfs transition and NULL is returned.
-The lookup will stay in the vfs in which `T` resides.
+The namespace's view will control which vfs to use.
+In order to keep lookup as fast as possible, the process uses it's namespace's `mntns_mounts` AVL tree to determine the mounted vfs.
+We use the vnode to determine what is mounted on this mountpoint within the namespace.
+We either get a `vfs_t`, which we then traverse into, or we have no entry in `mntns_mounts`, which means we stay on the vnode and never traverse.

+We must take a read lock on the `mntns_lock` while accessing `mntns_mounts`.

 Note that within `vn_mountedvfs` we do not have to check the `mnse_flags` to determine how to traverse a mount.
-If the mount is in our list, we follow it.
-Otherwise it will not be in our list and we stay on the underlying vfs.
+If the mount is in our AVL tree, we follow it.
+Otherwise it will not be in our AVL tree and we stay on the underlying vfs.

 XXX TBD overlay mounts